 Keep in mind, millennials rarely buy the first time they hear about your brand and will seek someone from their inner circle to vouch for your reputation.
 This is compared to non-millennials that are easily swayed by ads or advice from a salesperson.

-Use Maropost Marketing Cloud to create dynamic content to meet all your customer’s needs.
+Use Maropost for Marketing to create dynamic content to meet all your customer’s needs.

 Meet them where they are

 It’s one thing for someone to open your email, but another to convert a lead.
 That’s why you need to be reaching out to them through mobile, and most importantly – on social media.